 Skip to contents

-This function is used to allocate facilities in a discrete location problem.
-It uses the accumulated cost algorithm to find the optimal location for the facilities based on a user-defined set of locations, objective travel time, and maximum number of allocable facilities.
+If a objectiveshare parameter is specified, the algorithm identifies the best set of size of up to n_fac facilities to achieve the targeted coverage share.
 The problem is solved using a statistical heuristic approach that generates samples of the candidate locations (on top of the existing locations) and selects the facilities in the one that minimizes the objective function.

 Usage